nathkrill/raudaia/Nelharim.md

 Most other religions believe the Nelharim are real, but don't regard them as objects of worship.
 The religion of the [[Kharparet]] have ancient stories of their champions waging war against great colossi, but they don't see them as threats any more.

+## Mythology

+The [[Nelhahet]] believe that their gods are the stewards of this world.
+Their worldview considers the cosmos as an infinite realm of possibility, and that many places like Raudaia are formed out of the cosmos, as well as cosmic beings like the [[Nelharim]].

+The myth tells of Raudaia as yet another bead of possibility within the vast cosmos that was discovered by the [[Nelharim]] and formed into the beautiful world it is now.
+It was once a peaceful and wonderful place until [[Vadox]] turned against his kin and created evil and monstrous creatures in an attempt to destroy Raudaia out of spite.

 ## [[Eahethel]]

 The supreme deity of the Nelharim. [[Eahethel]] takes the form of an immense Yeti.
 His preferred dwelling is the [[Tugar Forest]].
 He brings the blessing of warmth from the cold climate, and is sometimes associated with fire.